Residence Hall FAQ

 Suite Style Bathrooms - One bathroom is connected to two or more bedrooms.
 Typically four residents share this space.
 Residents are expected to maintain the cleanliness of their bathroom, but custodian staff will clean and check them once every three weeks.
 The university provides toilet paper to students.

-- Pod Style Bathrooms - There are multiple pod bathrooms on the floor that are shared by everyone on the floor.
+Pod Style Bathrooms - There are multiple pod bathrooms on the floor that are shared by everyone on the floor.
 Each bathroom is for a single occupant at a time but it becomes available for anyone when unoccupied.
 Each bathroom contains a sink, shower, changing area and toilet.
-Oakland Hall is the only residence hall with this bathroom configuration.

 Room & Roommate Selection/Changes